 Would love your thoughts, please comment at the end of the post!

-Asked by a visitor: I have lost a 100 pounds and hit my goal weight.
+Asked by a visitor: I have lost 100 pounds and hit my goal weight.
 I really want to maintain this current weight, what do I do?

 Our bariatric dietitian answers:

-If you begin to notice weight gain, take a look at old or new habits that may be creeping in to your life.
+If you begin to notice weight gain, take a look at old or new habits that may be creeping into your life.
 What can you do to turn those actions around?
 We all fluctuate a few pounds and that’s completely normal but just be aware of those lifestyle habits that help your success and those lifestyle habits that tend to hinder your success.

-Reasons for Weight Gain After Weight Loss Surgery
+Reasons for Weight Regain

-The above video shows the common reasons for regaining the lost pounds post bariatric surgery as well as a strategy to keep the bonus pounds away:
+The above video shows the common reasons for regaining the lost pounds post-bariatric surgery as well as a strategy to keep the bonus pounds away:

 “Hey everyone.
 So, I’ve had a few questions on weight regain recently and I wanted to go ahead and address those today.
-There are really three main reasons for weight regain.
+There are really three main reasons for weight regain.”